 fuboTV has undergone some major changes recently, and whether you’re brand new to the service or a longtime customer, you might be wondering just what the live streaming service offers now.
 For full details, check out our complete fuboTV review below.

-Before fully releasing their expanded OTT service, fuboTV will have a beta launch, giving new subscribers access to the all new fubo channel lineup at a “discounted rate of $34.99 a month.”
+Currently, fuboTV is in beta phase, giving new subscribers access to the all new fubo channel lineup at a “discounted rate of $34.99 a month.”
 This rate will increase to $49.99 at some point down the line after the beta has ended, according to The Hollywood Reporter.
 In the meantime, the service is still likely working on adding even more channels.

 During the beta phase, users can stream the service via mobile or internet connected streaming device and enjoy a range of features, including cross-platform DVR, video on-demand, in browser streaming and digital TV guide navigation.
 In the coming months, the company says it will release more features, such as programming look back and start over, authentication for more than 25 TV Everywhere apps, user profiles, and more.